freeCodeCamp/freeCodeCamp/guide/english/data-science-tools/pandas/dataframe-basic-operations/index.md

 ## DataFrame basic functionalities:

-In the previous `DataFrame` section we had a breif look at the different ways to create a DataFrame and different manipulation operations associated with it.
+In the previous `DataFrame` section we had a brief look at the different ways to create a DataFrame and different manipulation operations associated with it.
 In this section we will go little further and perform some more operations with DataFrame.

 DataFrame is a very powerful object, comes with so many pre built methods to help computation easier and we will check some of those method and get familier with them.